 As part of NGA's initial public offering on October 13, 2020, NGA issued to third party investors 41.4 million units, consisting of one share of Class A common stock of NGA and one-third of one warrant, at a price of \$10.00 per unit.
 Each whole warrant entitles the holder to purchase one share of Class A common stock at an exercise price of \$11.50 per share (the "Public Warrants").
-Further, NGA completed the private sale of 6.7 million warrants to NGA's sponsor at a purchase price of \$1.50 per warrant (the "Private Warrants").
-Each Private Warrant allows the sponsor to purchase one share of Class A common stock at \$11.50 per share.
-Subsequent to the Business Combination, 13.8 million Public Warrants and 6.7 million Private Warrants remained outstanding as of June 30, 2022.
+Further, NGA completed the private sale of 6.7 million warrants to NGA's sponsor at a purchase price of \$1.50 per warrant (the "Private Placement Warrants") or "Private Warrants").
+Following the reverse stock split, each warrant allows the holder to purchase 1/20th of one share of Class A common stock at \$11.50 per share.
+Subsequent to the Business Combination, 13.8 million Public Warrants and 6.7 million Private Warrants remained outstanding as of September 30, 2022.